Bullying and cyberbullying Facts and statistics

 Explanation: Based on a survey of children in England aged 11-15.
 Children were identified as “absent from school” either because they has frequently missed school – at least 28 missed half-days a year; or because their parents had elected to home-educate them.
 The figure of more than 16,000 is based on parents who gave bullying as the main reason for the child not being in school.

-There werewith young people who talked to Childline about online bullying and safety last year
+There were overwith young people who talked to Childline about online issues last year

-Explanation: 7,296 counselling sessions with young people who contacted Childline for support and advice on how to deal with being bullied via social networking sites, chat rooms, online gaming sites, or via their mobile phones.
-This also included online safety concerns such as online identity theft, hacking and scams.
+Explanation: 11,253 counselling sessions with young people who contacted Childline for support and advice on online issues.
+This included online sexual abuse, online bullying and online safety.

 Help and advice for professionals